mas2g2/RJI-CS4320-Project/README.md

 Description:

-- The Photo Editor logs into the system and submits an image of a category to the system
+- The Photo Editor logs into the system and submits an image(s)/folder the system

 Triggers:
+- Click Upload Photos button
+- Select whether files or folders will be uploaded
 - Click File Chooser button
-- Select Image or Folder to submit
+- Select Image(s) or Folder to submit
-- Drag Image or folder for submission
-- Submit image/folder to the system
+- Click Rate Photos button

 Actors